oushujun/EDTA/README.md

 ## Outputs
 Expected: A non-redundant TE library: $genome.mod.EDTA.TElib.fa.
 The curated library is included in this file if provided.
+TEs are classified into the superfamily level and using the three-letter naming system reported in [Wicker et al. (2007)](https://www.nature.com/articles/nrg2165).
+Each sequence can be considered as a TE family.

 Optional:
 1. Novel TE families: $genome.mod.EDTA.TElib.novel.fa.
 This file contains TE sequences that are not included in the curated library (`--curatedlib` required).